anchore/grype/README.md

 #### Data staleness

 Grype needs up-to-date vulnerability information to provide accurate matches.
 By default, it will fail execution if the local database was not built in the last 5 days.
-The data staleness check is configurable via the field `max-allowed-db-age`, under `db`.
+The data staleness check is configurable via the field `max-allowed-built-age`, under `db`.
 It uses [golang's time duration syntax](https://pkg.go.dev/time#ParseDuration).
 Set it to 0 to disable staleness check.

 #### Offline and air-gapped environments